 COVID-19 Mutual Aid Societies — These groups of volunteers will help deliver food and other supplies to your home in parts of the Pacific Northwest, including the Seattle area.
 Learn what’s available in your area here.
 In Seattle, you can request support or volunteer through this link.
 The forms are in multiple languages.

 East African Community Services — This organization is providing homework help, limited child care, translation services, food, diapers and other supplies for families.
-They are both offering and in need of help.
+They are both offering help and in need of help.
 You can find out more here.

 School food distribution sites — Washington schools Superintendent Chris Reykdal promised that food will be available for all families at all schools during the closure, even if they are not part of the free or reduced-price lunch program.
 School districts are listing their distribution sites and other resources, such as academic information and child care options, on their websites:

 Food banks — Hours and locations vary throughout the region.
-The Seattle Food Community has provided this map showing the locations of current food banks around the area.
+The Seattle Food Community has provided this map showing the locations of food banks around the area.

-Free meals from Musang Restuarant — This Filipinx restaurant in Beacon Hill is now a community kitchen offering free meals for anyone who needs them, no questions asked, noon to 6 p.m. daily.
+Free meals from Musang Restaurant — This Filipinx restaurant in Beacon Hill is now a community kitchen offering free meals for anyone who needs them, no questions asked, noon to 6 p.m. daily.
 More info here.

 Seattle Public Schools —Working in partnership with community organizations, the school district is opening 12 elementary schools around Seattle to provide child care for essential workers.
 You can find the list of locations and who to contact at this link.
 Find out more about how they are doing it here.